andrewcgaitskell/dash-template/create-ssh-sudo-user.md

 # Add the user to the sudo group

-$ usermod -aG sudo newuser
+$ sudo usermod -aG sudo newuser

 On Ubuntu, members of the sudo group have sudo privileges by default.